akka/alpakka/docs/src/main/paradox/google-cloud-pub-sub.md

 The parallelism parameter allows more than a single in-flight request.
 See [GitHub PR #759](https://github.com/akka/alpakka/pull/759) for more details.

+The `retryOnFailure` and `maxConsecutiveErrors` are used to re-establish connection to PubSub if the connection is terminated by PubSub.
+Note retrying to connect is implemented using exponential back0off.

 ### Publishing

 We first construct a message and then a request using Google's builders.
 We declare a singleton source which will go via our publishing flow.
 All messages sent to the flow are published to PubSub.